abbassalem821/Tetris/README.md

 Inspiration on this project was taken from Siraj Raval's Youtube channel and several other Github users.

 # Usage
-Open up the html and watch the game play itself!
+Open up the .html on the web browser of your choice and watch the AI play itself!